Sergey80/scala-samples/README.md

  4. Now click "Starter" again in the toolbar panel.
 Now it use SBT for this particular case / class to run.
    (firs time it's going to take some time.
 But next time - it will compile and launch it much faster)

+Known issue for now (found by me. <b>Please vote for them - to make them fixed even faster</b>!):
+1. http://youtrack.jetbrains.com/issue/SCL-6208  (IntelliJ Idea compiling with SBT by default)
+2. http://youtrack.jetbrains.com/issue/SCL-6220  (SBT plugin does not get last changes in the code - this happens only if we don't use any sbt-related files in the project, like build.sbt)